 Some examples of cloaking include:

 - Serving a page of HTML text to search engines while showing a page of images or Flash to users

 - Inserting text or keywords into a page only when the User-agent requesting the page is a search engine, not a human visitor

 The Convert experimental setup is designed specifically to avoid any issues with cloaking, as long as you keep a few things in mind.

 Do not distinct on Googlebot User-Agent

-As long as you are not basing your traffic allocation on a search engine vs human distinction (using Googlebot user-agent in Audiences feature) you will not be punished for cloaking.
-Google doesn’t care if their bot sees one version or another; it just cares that its bot has the same user experience as that of a random visitor.
+As long as you are not basing your traffic allocation on a search engine vs. human distinction (using Googlebot user-agent in Audiences feature) you will not be punished for cloaking.
+Google doesn’t care if its bot sees one version or another; it just cares that its bot has the same user experience as that of a random visitor.

 If an A/B test has multiple URLs, place the rel=canonical link attribute on all of your alternate links, pointing to your original page.
-This will help point bots indexing your website to your original page.
-Experiments involving redirects should be fine as long as they don't redirect to unexpected or unrelated content.
+This will help point bots index your website to your original page.
+Experiments involving redirects should be fine if they don't redirect to unexpected or unrelated content.

 Use 302s for redirect

-You can run an experiment if there is sufficient traffic to justify it in the first place, and either shut it off if it fails to reach a conclusion within your estimated timeframe or immediately after it does.
+You can run an experiment if there is sufficient traffic to justify it in the first place and either shut it off if it fails to conclude within your estimated timeframe or immediately after it does.